 9. Proof read your email

 A common characteristic of spam emails is spelling and grammatical errors.
 These errors can be hugely distracting for readers and will often come across as lazy and unprofessional.

 Look carefully for typos before sending your email.
 Tools like spell check or Grammarly can help you identify these errors, provide suggestions, and write mistake-free emails.

 🕵 Handy spelling & grammar tool: Grammarly.com

 What are we doing to help?

-- We’ve created simple and clean HTML base email templates - Spam filters check the HTML tags and source code for tricky and formatting errors.
-We've created HTML base email templates that are clean and simple which will help to avoid spam detection.
+We’ve created simple and clean HTML-based email templates - Spam filters check the HTML tags and source code for tricky and formatting errors.
+We've created HTML-based email templates that are clean and simple which will help to avoid spam detection.

 Honor opt-out requests - Customers who opt out of your emails will not receive any emails to that email address going forward.